What Is Employer Branding, and Why Is It Important?

 7. Promote diversity and inclusion

-To create a strong employer brand, it's crucial that you show that you value diversity.
+To create a strong employer brand, you must show that you value diversity.
 Have a pool of diverse employees with varying backgrounds to encourage everyone to associate with the organisation.
 Avoid being biased or favouring certain employees.
-That way, you cultivate a positive employer brand that promotes inclusion and diversity.
+You cultivate a positive employer brand that promotes inclusion and diversity.

 Once you've developed an employer brand, you can create a metric tracking list.
 The metrics depend on your business needs and objectives.
 Some examples include referral rates and employee satisfaction.
 You can use these to track the employer's branding to know when and whether it needs improvement.